Dual Diagnosis Treatment Center for Co-Occurring Disorders Rehab in Los Angeles, CA

-Dual Diagnosis Disorder Treatment Center in Los Angeles, California
+Dual Diagnosis Disorder Treatment Near Me

 Studies show that more than 50% of mental health disorders arise from drug and alcohol addiction conditions.
 Hence, it is only proper for mental health treatment centers to address co-occurring mental health disorders.
 At Harmony Place, we offer dual diagnosis treatment in Los Angeles, California.